An arrayed CRISPR guide RNA library for Toxoplasma gondii

 Genetic tools for Toxoplasma gondii

 A stable RH DiCre Δku80 cell line.
 While attempting to generate conditional knockout Toxoplasma cell lines for our studies using he well-established split Cre recombinase (DiCre) system, we observed a frequent loss of one of the DiCre subunits, resulting in poor excision of the targeted locus.
 To address this, Alex Hunt in our lab generated a new DiCre construct, DiCre-T2A, which expresses both DiCre subunits and the choloramphenicol acetyltransferase (CAT) selectable marker from a single promoter, separated by T2A skip peptides to produce the three separate proteins.
 This construct was inserted into the KU80 locus of the RH Δku80 ΔHXGPRT cell line.
 This second-generation DiCre line has excision efficiency of 98-99%, with less than 3% loss in efficiency after passage with extracellular stress for 65 days.
 In contrast, the original DiCre line lost 42% of excision capacity by day 65.
-For additional details, see the paper below, and contact us if you would like use to send you this line for your experiments.
+For additional details, see the paper below.
+The parasite line is deposited at BEI resources (www.beirecouses.org) under the accession number NR-51627.
+We acknowledge that BEI does not ship to all countries.
+If you encounter issues receiving the line, contact us if you would like use to send you this line for your experiments.

 Differential requirements for cyclase-associated protein (CAP) in actin-dependent processes of Toxoplasma gondii.